comaps/website/content/community/index.ar.md

 ---
-description: "Discover the CoMaps community, share ideas, propose new features, contribute code, provide support, translate, do marketing, design, and shape the product."
+description: "CoMaps is created and maintained by people like you"
 extra:
-  community_hero_description: "CoMaps is created and maintained by people like you"
   donate:
     description: "The app runs on your donations, help improve it"
     title: Donate